-Amazon Aurora MySQL is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon Aurora resources (e.g., DB Instances, DB Snapshots, DB Parameter Groups, DB Event Subscriptions, DB Options Groups).
-In addition, you can tag your Aurora MySQL resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
-For example, you can configure your IAM rules to ensure developers are able to modify "Development" DB Instances, but only Database Administrators can modify and delete "Production" DB Instances.
-For more information about Resource-level Permissions, refer to Using AWS IAM with Amazon RDS Resources and Tagging Amazon RDS Resources.
+Aurora is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Aurora resources (e.g., DB Instances, DB Snapshots, DB Parameter Groups, DB Event Subscriptions, DB Options Groups).
+In addition, you can tag your Aurora resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
+For more information about IAM integration, see the IAM Database Authentication documentation.

 Amazon Aurora allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
 On a database instance running with Amazon Aurora encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.
 Amazon Aurora uses SSL (AES-256) to secure data in transit.